-For International Women’s Day, help your organization to challenge bias at work
+For International Women’s Day, did your organization challenge bias at work?

 February 01, 2019

 Bias continues to hold women and workplaces back, so this International Women’s Day help your organization to #BreakTheBias at work.

 Women have made important gains in representation in the last few years.
 But we’re still a long way from equality.

 Employers need to act now to support, retain, and advance women.
 Combating the biases women face at work is critical to getting this right.
 Research shows that bias contributes to women being passed over for jobs and promotions.
 Almost 60 per cent of women regularly experience microaggressions at work.
 And women of color, LGBTQ+ women, and women with disabilities face more acute biases.
 But fewer than half of employees say they've spoken out against biased behavior at any point in their career.

 Knowing that bias exists isn’t enough.
 We all need to take action to #BreakTheBias — on International Women’s Day and beyond.

 The collaborative International Women's Day / Lean In free toolkits include everything to help empower colleagues to speak up and drive change.

 #BreakTheBias via the 50 Ways to Fight Bias program